Board-Certified Urologist

 What is a normal PSA for a 60 year old?

-Does PSA increase with age?
+Does PSA naturally increase with age?

 Scroll to Top